asrcpq/tttz/README.md

 * Zero delay, operations are applied as fast as possible.

-* No gravity(blocks can move down), infinite hold swap
+* No gravity, infinite hold swap at any time

 * Pending Attack won't apply until